blues/app-accelerators/accelerator-archive/20-motor-monitor-and-vibration/README.md

 ### Configure Notehub Project and Connection Mode

-Set the ProductUID for the Notecard by pasting the command below into the in-browser terminal.
+Set the ProductUID for the Notecard by pasting the command below into the In-Browser Terminal.
 Make sure to replace `com.your-company:your-product-name` with the ProductUID from your Notehub project, which can be found below your project's name in the dashboard at https://notehub.io.
 Also, replace the placeholder serial number (`"sn":"motor-location"`) with the location or other identifier for your motor.

 ```json
 { "req": "hub.set", "mode": "periodic", "outbound": 5, "product": "com.your-company:your-product-name", "sn": "motor-location", "body":{"app":"nf20"} }